- About Us

 In the same article, B. Clark added when the stress of gravity has gone, the tissues become weak.

 In terms of work life, gravity is the reality, reality of the volatile, uncertain, complex, ambiguous world which is always there inevitably.
 On the other hand, when there is no gravity we would be floating in the endless emptiness.
 (Can you imagine how boring it would be in a very stable market without any competitors, any change.
 Indeed!)

 Courtesy of Bernie Clark

-In the Land of Distress (point B) there is pain.
-In many cases, it seems to be an improvement but finally it is a "perfect" burn out.
+In the Land of Distress (point B) there is a pain.
+In many cases, it seems to be an improvement but finally, it is a "perfect" burn out.
 Even though point A and B seems to be completely opposite, they all end with atrophy.